jon-jacky/Piety/editors/edsel.md

 ## Script commands ##

-When you use the *x* command to execute *ed* commands from a buffer, you can see window contents update as the commands run.
+When you use the *X* command to execute *ed* commands from a buffer, you can see window contents update as the commands run.
 Each command echoes in the scrolling command region, followed by a short delay so you can observe its effect.
-The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: echo (boolean) and delay (float), which default to *True* and *0.2* seconds.
-So *x sample.ed 0 0* suppresses both echo and delay.
+The echo and delay can be adjusted or suppressed by two optional *X* parameters that follow the buffer name: echo (boolean) and delay (float), which default to *True* and *0.2* seconds.
+So *X sample.ed 0 0* suppresses both echo and delay.

 Revised Jan 2019